mmastrac/stylus/docs/src/configuration/monitor/README.md

 - Yellow: A test that has timed out
 - Red: Tests that fail by returning a value other than zero
 - Green: Tests that return zero (success)

-## Group Monitors

-A group may be configured such that a single script may update states for multiple monitors.
-See [Advanced Configuration](../advanced.md) for examples of configuring such a group monitor.

 ## Metadata